Time: March 24, 2018 from 10am to 4:30pm

 Location: Main Building, Aston University, Birmingham

 City/Town: Room MB 204, Birmingham, B4 7ET

 Website or Map: http://www.aston.ac.uk

 Phone: 0121 204 3225 (direct, Weekdays); 0121 204 3000 Reception

 Organized By: Kayleigh Watson and Bob MacKenzie

-The inaugural workshop on 3 March will be held at Birmingham City University, with a follow-up workshop scheduled for 12 May.
+The inaugural workshop on 24 March will be held at Aston University, Birmingham, with a follow-up workshop on 12 May.

 Interactions will draw upon principles of action learning and critical friendship, and follow an agenda shaped by writing-related problems and issues that participants themselves identify.
 For more information, click here.

 Facilitated by Dr Kayleigh Watson of Northumbria University and Chair of ISBE’s Early Career Researcher Forum, and by Dr Bob MacKenzie of AMED, the sessions will address many common problems and satisfactions that academic (and other) writers experience, and aim to foster an ethos of mutual support, and encourage participants to acknowledge that being a writer is an important aspect of their academic/professional identity.

 Quite apart from research-specific challenges, problems can include fear, procrastination, feelings of isolation, lack of inspiration or motivation, perfectionism, scheduling and prioritising our writing, and our inner critic.